django-commons/django-debug-toolbar/docs/contributing.rst

 The project's documentation is built using `Sphinx <https://www.sphinx-doc.org>`_.
 You can generate it locally to preview your changes before submitting a pull request.

-Two main approaches are supported:

-- **Make** – recommended for Linux/macOS users.
-- **Tox** – recommended for Windows users or for isolated, consistent builds.

 Prerequisites
 --------------